etnad101/school-notes/ES-110/Week 6.md

 ## Demand for food
 3 key factors driving global demand:
 1. Population growth in low-income countries
-2. Number of calories demanded per person is increasing
+2. The number of calories demanded per person is increasing
 3. Dietary preferences are changing

 ## How humans fed themselves over time